 After careful consideration, the INCF governing bodies have decided to postpone parts of the INCF Assembly and to take other parts online in order to keep our community safe.
-The Neuroinformatics Congress and training activities will be moved to spring 2021 (dates TBD), and the Brain Summit will take place as a series of virtual workshops beginning in June.
+The Neuroinformatics Congress and training activities will be moved to April 19-23, 2021, and the Brain Summit will take place as a series of virtual workshops in late summer 2020.
 We are currently working out the details for all these events and will update the community as soon as possible.

 The annual INCF Assembly is dedicated to the FAIR neuroscience movement and provides a unique forum for researchers, software developers, infrastructure providers, industry, and other important stakeholders to discuss the latest and future developments in FAIR neuroscience.